We take courage in both hands and claim that one of these technologies is winning it. Which one?

 NodeJS vs. Python: Universality

-Python is full-stack, so it can be used both for back-end and front-end development.
+Python is full stack, so it can be used both for backend and frontend development due to its flexible syntax.
 Similarly to Node.js, Python is cross-platform, so, for example, a Python program written on Mac will run on Linux.
-Both Mac and Linux have Python pre-installed, but on Windows, you should install the Python interpreter yourself.
+Both Mac and Linux have Python pre-installed, which makes it a popular choice for development there, but on Windows, you should install the Python interpreter yourself.
 Yet, while Python is great for web and desktop development, it’s weak at mobile computing.
 Therefore, mobile apps aren’t generally written in Python.
 As for IoT and AI solutions, the popularity of Python as a language for writing is growing.

 In terms of universality, Node.js and Python go nose to nose.
 It would be fair to grant each with a point.